sourcegraph/deploy-sourcegraph/docs/install.md

 1. [Provision a Kubernetes cluster](k8s.md) on the infrastructure of your choice.
 2. Make sure you have configured `kubectl` to [access your cluster](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

+   - If you are using GCP, you'll need to give your user the ability to create roles in Kubernetes [(see GCP's documentation)](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control#prerequisites_for_using_role-based_access_control):

+     ```bash
+     kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user $USER_EMAIL_ADDRESS
+     ```

 3. Deploy the desired version of Sourcegraph to your Kubernetes cluster:

    ```bash